Keal98/First/README.md

 # Code Smell MCP Server

-This repository contains a Minimal Client Protocol (MCP) server that exposes code-smell detection tools backed by Semantic Kernel orchestration, Chroma for vector storage, and Google Gemini for embeddings and LLM-powered analysis.
+This repository contains a MCP server that exposes code-smell detection tools backed by Semantic Kernel orchestration, Chroma for vector storage, and Google Gemini for embeddings and LLM-powered analysis.